codeconscious/codeconscious.github.io/_posts/2024-03-26-further-fsharp-interop.md

 Incidentally, `[<CompiledName("Read")>]` sets how the function name will appear in the C# project, which pulls in the library as a reference.
 Since method and function names in C# are Pascal case, this helps reduce any visual dissonance induced via lowercase function names.

 A small downside of this move is that I still have a C# wrapper class that handles calling the F# code, which is less than ideal, but I can look into that more later.
 I also need to think about how much of the tool I want to port over to F#.
 Honestly, unless I get distracted or otherwise pulled away, I might just keep transferring more and more of the C# over to F#.
-Thus far, it's been education and entertaining!
+Thus far, it's been both educational and entertaining!